davidzeng28/ds_salary_project/README.md

  * Column for description length<br>

 ## EDA <br>
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+Below are a few highlights from the pivot tables. <br>
 ![correlation_visual](https://github.com/davidzeng28/ds_salary_project/blob/master/correlation_visual.png)
 ![positions_by_state](https://github.com/davidzeng28/ds_salary_project/blob/master/positions_by_state.png)
 ![salary_by_job_title](https://github.com/davidzeng28/ds_salary_project/blob/master/salary_by_job_title.png)